tso-ansible/main-tso-playbook/README.md

 # main-tso-playbook

-This will only on run Ansible-Tower.
-If you want to run on ansible-playbook, you should remove the variable/s.
-For this is using Ansible-Tower surveys to get the variable/s.
-But some might run when there's no variable referring to unknown.
+This is designed for Ansible-Tower to run.
+If you want to run on ansible-playbook, you should remove the variable like this {{ user }} and put your own variable.
+This is using Ansible-Tower surveys to get the variable/s and integrate with playbook.
+Some of the files are encrypted too with ansible-vault like group_vars/all, but all is global variable definition.
+Some script is also encrypted.

 Created by Venerari and Lazaroall.